A Calm Place For

 Most people don’t think of themselves as having trauma.
 But patterns like overthinking, self-doubt, emotional disconnection, and burnout often tell a deeper story.
 This guide breaks down how emotional neglect and relational trauma actually show up — and why understanding it hasn’t been enough to change it.

-Emotional Neglect Reveals Itself in Patterns, Not Memories
+Emotional Neglect Often Reveals Itself in Deeply Learned Responses, Not Clear Memories

 Overthinking.
 Self-doubt.
 Difficulty relaxing.
 Feeling disconnected even in close relationships.